The Cape Verde Islands is one of the most breathtaking places in Africa with great sunshine, stunning beaches, and fascinating culture.

 The Paul Valley, mountainous areas washed up in lush vegetation, sit on the east part.
-Explore the colourful villages of Ponta do Sol and Ribiera Grande.
+Explore the colourful villages of Ponta do Sol and Ribeira Grande.
 You’ll spot terraces everywhere for hiking (through Paul Valley), snorkelling and diving (off the western coastline).

 Things to do in Santiago